Weeder Features - Compare and Review Weeding Tools... Page 2

 auger root remover, a corkscrew weeder, weed spinner, spinning tools, and other

 The Ergonica WEED TWISTER has double-coiled tines like two entwined corkscrews that provide for efficient penetration of the soil and effective loosening and lifting of the target roots.
 This is a patented design unique to the Ergonica Weed Twister.
 The incomparable versatility of this tool and multitasking capability is evident when studying the Weeding Tool Terrain Hierarchy.
 This twister is able to penetrate deeper into tough soil than other competing twisters and pullers.
 Built with tough steel for industrial use in farms and forest land management, the no-moving-parts simplicity of this patented tool allows for lighter weight than other twisters and pullers of similar length.
 The drill-powered Turbo Weed Twister by Ergonica gives you more speed and ease.
 This is the only twister that can also be applied to precise tilling as well as deep root extraction.
 For trail maintenance and conservation, this tool serves not only as a heavy duty deep root extractor, but the manual models also double as a great walking staff and additionally as protection against predatory critters.
+A recent innovation is a T-Handle Adaptor that allows you to use the drill-powered Weed Twister manually if your battery runs low, for example.

 The Rittenhouse weed twister has a single triangular blade that must be twisted against the flat surface for penetration.
 A lever is provided to use your foot to push the blade into the roots.
 The Ergonica tool does not require the use of your foot to push the coils into the roots because of the efficient double-coil design.
 The required foot application of the Rittenhouse tool also limits the reach of the tool when used in flower beds or hillsides, for example.
 This limitation applies to all tools that require foot action to operate.
 A third "weed twister" by Hastings is no longer available on the market.